pulumi/pulumi-cdk/README.md

 ## Create Pulumi outputs

-In order to create Pulumi [Stack outputs](https://www.pulumi.com/docs/iac/concepts/stacks/#outputs) you have to add the outputs to the [App outputs](./api-docs/README.md#AppOutputs).
+In order to create Pulumi [Stack outputs](https://www.pulumi.com/docs/iac/concepts/stacks/#outputs) you also need to propagate the [App outputs](./api-docs/README.md#AppOutputs) all the way to the Pulumi Stack outputs.
 You can do this in one of two ways.

 **CfnOutput**